Lipid lowering with fibric acid derivatives

 The mechanisms of benefit seen with lipid-lowering are incompletely understood.
 Regression of atherosclerosis occurs in only a minority of patients; furthermore, the benefit of lipid lowering is seen in as little as six months, before significant regression could occur.
 Thus, other factors must contribute; these include plaque stabilization, reversal of endothelial dysfunction, and decreased thrombogenicity.
 (See "Mechanisms of benefit of lipid-lowering drugs in patients with coronary heart disease".)

 The characteristics and efficacy of the fibric acid derivatives will be reviewed here.
 Other lipid lowering drugs and dietary supplements are discussed separately.
-(See "Lipid lowering with drugs other than statins and fibrates" and "Statins: Actions, side effects, and administration" and "Lipid lowering with diet or dietary supplements".)
+(See "Low density lipoprotein cholesterol lowering with drugs other than statins and PCSK9 inhibitors" and "Statins: Actions, side effects, and administration" and "Lipid lowering with diet or dietary supplements".)

 Fibrates available in the United States include gemfibrozil and fenofibrate.
 Clofibrate, available in the past, should not be used since it has been associated with cholangiocarcinoma and other gastrointestinal cancers .
 Other fibrates that are available worldwide include bezafibrate and ciprofibrate.